aloladze88-afk/ai-agents-intro/README.md

 6. Validate the required Markdown sections.
 7. Save the result in `output/study_guide.md`.

-At the current stage, the Explainer Agent and the Markdown file-writing tool have been implemented.
+At the current stage, the Explainer Agent, Markdown file-writing tool and validation tool have been implemented.
+The Practice Designer Agent, Reviewer Agent and complete multi-agent orchestration will be added in later tasks.

 ## Model configuration